zhangwei03020915/abp/docs/en/Community-Articles/2024-11-25-Global-Assets/POST.md

 ### Check the Global Assets

 Run the `MyProject` project and check the `https://localhost/global.js` and `https://localhost/global.css` files.
-You will see the `JavaScript/CSS` files content from the Bundling system.
+You should be able to see the `JavaScript/CSS` files content from the Bundling system:

 ![global](image.png)